How to Choose a Cordless Tool Battery Platform (2026)

 See Today’s Price →What we like

-- LED work light with 20-second delay keeps illumination after trigger release
+- LED work light with 20-second delay keeps the work surface illuminated after trigger release — useful in panel boxes and wall cavities where both hands are needed on the work

 Watch out for